CezaryDanielNowak/react-doc-generator/README.md

 ## Installation

-`$ npm install -save-dev react-doc-generator-fork`
+`$ npm install --save-dev react-doc-generator-fork`
 NOTE: As for 2020-09-08 `react-doc-generator` npm package is not maintained.
 Last release was made 4 years ago.

 ## Usage